AndreasWz/protfrag/README.md

 ## 💡 Key Design Decisions

-- **Multi-task Learning**: A shared encoder learns common fragment features, while separate heads specialize
+- **Multi-task Learning**: A shared encoder learns common fragment features, while separate heads specialize.

-- **Redundancy Reduction**: `scripts/02_run_mmseqs.sh` is used to cluster sequences and ensure the test set is not "contaminated" with sequences highly similar to the training set
+- **Redundancy Reduction**: MMseqs2 is used to cluster the dataset and remove redundant sequences, preventing data leakage between train and test sets and ensuring the model learns generalizable features.

-- **Correct C-Terminal Parsing**: `src/utils/fragment_parser.py` correctly uses sequence length to differentiate N-terminal, C-terminal, and internal NON_TER annotations
+- **Correct C-Terminal Parsing**: `src/utils/fragment_parser.py` correctly uses sequence length to differentiate N-terminal, C-terminal, and internal NON_TER annotations.

-- **Multilabel (Not Multiclass)**: The fragment type head is multilabel (sigmoid on 3 neurons), as fragments can have multiple incompleteness types simultaneously
+- **Multilabel (Not Multiclass)**: The fragment type head is multilabel (sigmoid on 3 neurons), as fragments can have multiple incompleteness types simultaneously.

-- **Stratified Splitting**: `scripts/03_...` creates reproducible splits from the non-redundant set, stratified by both fragment status and sequence length bins
+- **Stratified Splitting**: The `scripts/04_...` script creates reproducible splits stratified by both fragment status and sequence length bins to prevent the model from learning trivial length-based heuristics.

-- **Robust Evaluation**: The primary metric is Matthews Correlation Coefficient (MCC), suitable for imbalanced datasets
+- **Robust Evaluation**: The primary metric is Matthews Correlation Coefficient (MCC), which is ideal for imbalanced datasets.
+We also monitor `val/loss_total` with EarlyStopping to prevent severe overfitting.

-- **Config-Driven**: All hyperparameters, paths, and training settings are controlled via `configs/default.yaml` for easy experimentation
+- **Config-Driven**: All hyperparameters, paths, and training settings are controlled via `configs/default.yaml` and can be overridden via the command line.

 ---